 What you will learn

-• To apply the concept of andragogy and Malcolm Knowles’s six principles of adult learning to course design
+• To apply the concept of andragogy and Malcolm Knowles’s six principles of adult learning theory to course design

 • Design and development of storyboards and prototypes for your course